 ’s context using doctl kubernetes cluster kubeconfig

 .There are a number of machine sizes you can use for a node, each one offering a different combination of memory and CPU cores.
-When you create a node pool, you can configure machine size using any slug you see with doctl kubernetes options sizes
+When creating a node pool, you can configure machine size using any slug returned from the doctl kubernetes options sizes

 Your cluster is ready when you get output that looks like this: